 - Paste and fill in the form

-There are 2 ways you can submit a feature request, either by make a suggestion in our Discord server or by creating an issue with the feature request template on GitHub.
+To submit a feature request, create an issue using the feature request template on GitHub.

 Before submitting a feature request